dryabtse/mms-python-api/README.md

 # mms-python-api

-A python class that exposes most of the REST API endpoints provided by MongoDB Cloud Manager / Ops Manager.
+A python class that exposes most of the REST API endpoints provided by MongoDB Cloud Manager / Ops Manager / Atlas.